hackerinthewoods/hackerinthewoods.com/source/posts/2014-08-28-the-confusion-around-ember-views-and-components.md

 Googling, I found [this StackOverflow][2] question on the difference between Components and Views, and when to use each.
 One answer [in particular][3] was advocating basically forgetting about Views and that Tomhuda Katzdale had officially advocated this position:

 > According to a training video that was recorded on August 2013, Yehuda Kats and Tom Dale (Ember Core Team Members) told the audience to not use views unless you&#8217;re a framework developer.
 They&#8217;ve made lots of enhancements to Handlebars and introduced Components, so views are no longer necessary.
-Views are used internally to power things like {{#if}} and {{outlet}}.
+Views are used internally to power things like {%raw%}{{#if}}{%endraw%} and {%raw%}{{outlet}}{%endraw%}.

 And yet the official Guides still had references like: